mgsloan/todoist-shortcuts/development.md

 * Allow using ctrl+arrows while editing text of a task.
 Instead use shift+arrows to shift it around while editing.

-* If user edits task and uses ctrl+arrow to indent / dedent, `cursorIndent` doesn't update.
-This can cause moveUp / moveDown to fail, among other inconsistencies.

 * Add a chrome extension icon.